cucapra/braid/docs/artifact.md

         * `glsl.ts`: Similarly, the code generation rules for producing GLSL soruce.
         * `webgl.ts`: An extended version of the JavaScript backend with a bunch of intrinsics for writing WebGL.
         * `gl.ts`: Shared resources for both the shader and host side of WebGL programs.
 This includes new type definitions for vectors and matrices, for example.
-* `ssc.ts`: The entry point for the command-line tool.
+* `cli/braid.ts`: The entry point for the command-line tool.
 * `dingus/`:  The Web dingus source and assets.
     * `src/`: The TypeScript source for the dingus.
     * `examples/`: All the example programs that show up in the dingus pop-up menu.